Approaches to Managing Evidence as Criteria for Selecting Arbitrators

 As the practice of international arbitration continues to expand, so does the demand for information about the soft skills of arbitrators.

 Ultimately, information about how an arbitral tribunal is likely to approach evidence in a case is a question of fundamental strategy for parties.
 The fee-based Arbitrator Intelligence already exists as a comprehensive source of information about how arbitrators have conducted cases in the past.
 Drawing on data contained in both published and unpublished arbitral awards, plus user-provided information, Arbitrator Intelligence provides analyses of how arbitrators tend to handle discovery requests across cases, and how parties view their handling of requests for documents in individual cases.
+Similar tools are now emerging, including Jus Connect and Wolters Kluwer’s Profile Navigator Tool.

 It may not be long before arbitration institutions recognise the advantageous role they can play in making similar information available to parties.
 They may do this either by, for example, working with Arbitrator Intelligence or any similar data providers, or by collecting information on their own about how arbitrators have conducted their cases and then packaging it in a way that arbitrators will find to be acceptable and parties will view as useful.
 Some institutions have begun to provide information of this sort, uploaded on their websites voluntarily by arbitrators.
-This is certainly a useful practice and we shall see whether it will constitute a discriminating factor in the parties’ selection of arbitrators.
-However, to speed up the process, arbitration institutions could introduce policies that require arbitrators to provide this information, or disclose that they have chosen not do so.
+This is certainly a useful practice, and we shall see whether it will constitute a discriminating factor in the parties’ selection of arbitrators.
+However, to speed up the process, arbitration institutions could introduce policies that require arbitrators to provide this information or disclose that they have chosen not to do so.

 Why might an institution begin to provide this type of information to parties?
 Because it would render the arbitrations conducted under the institution’s rules more predictable.
 Parties may favour institutions that make it easier for them to answer the questions posed at the beginning of this chapter about how their cases will be conducted, and the approaches the arbitrators are likely to adopt.
 And if only one institution is successful in making this information available, others may soon follow.

 Michael McIlwrath is the founder and chief executive officer of MDisputes.
+The author thanks Filippo Zuti Giachetti, a lawyer at the firm, for his contributions to this chapter.

-IBA Rules on the Taking of Evidence in International Arbitration (2020), Foreword.
+International Bar Association (IBA) Rules on the Taking of Evidence in International Arbitration (2020), Foreword.

 id., Preamble.